-Is Coconut Sugar a Healthier Sweetener?
+Is Coconut Sugar A Healthier Sweetener?

 What can you tell me about coconut sugar?
 Is it a better choice for good health than cane sugar, or can your body not tell the difference between various sweeteners?

 Coconut sugar, more accurately coconut palm sugar, is made from sap of the coconut palm that has been extracted and then boiled and dehydrated.
-It provides the same number of calories and carbohydrates as regular cane sugar (about 15 calories and four grams of carbohydrate per teaspoon) so you wouldn’t be gaining any advantage in these respects by making a switch.
+It provides the same number of calories and carbohydrates as regular cane sugar (about 15 calories in coconut sugar and four grams of carbohydrate per teaspoon) so you wouldn’t be gaining any advantage in these respects by making a switch.
 However, coconut sugar is 70 to 79 percent sucrose and only three percent to nine percent each of fructose and glucose.
 This is an advantage, because you want to keep your consumption of fructose as low as possible, and cane sugar is 50 percent fructose.
 Coconut sugar is caramel colored with a taste that is similar to that of brown sugar and can be substituted for cane sugar in most recipes.
 (Note: don’t confuse coconut palm sugar with palm sugar, which is derived from the sugar palm tree.
 Palm sugar is often used in Thai dishes.)

 All things coconut have become more and more popular lately.
 One of the big selling points – and health claims – for coconut sugar is that it is low on the glycemic index, which ranks carbohydrate foods on the basis of how they affect blood sugar (glucose).
 This is irrelevant.
 The glycemic index does not directly apply to sweeteners.
 Fructose ranks very low on it, because the body cannot derive energy from it.
 I recommend cutting down on sweeteners of all types, and especially fructose.